 From time to time, the Company may be involved in legal actions in the ordinary course of business.
-Although there can be no assurance of the outcome of such legal actions, in the opinion of management, the Company does not have a potential liability related to any current legal proceeding or claim that would individually or in the aggregate materiality affects its results of operations, financial condition or cash flows.
+Although there can be no assurance of the outcome of such legal actions, in the opinion of management, the Company does not have a potential liability related to any current legal proceeding or claim that would individually or in the aggregate materially affects its results of operations, financial condition or cash flows.

 Home REIT is a real estate investment trust company listed on the London Stock Exchange.
-Alvarium Fund Managers (UK) Limited ("AFM UK") is its alternative investment fund manager (or "AIFM") and AHRA was its investment adviser until June 30, 2023.
+Alvarium Fund Managers (UK) Limited ("AFM UK") is its alternative investment fund manager and AHRA was its investment adviser until June 30, 2023.
 AFM UK is a wholly owned subsidiary of the Company.
-AHRA was owned by AlTi RE Limited, formerly known as Alvarium RE Limited ("ARE") (another wholly owned subsidiary of the Company) up until December 30, 2022, when AHRA was sold.
-As such, AHRA was not acquired by the Company pursuant to the Business Combination, and formed AlTi.
-Accordingly, AHRA has never been a member of AlTi's corporate group.
+AHRA was owned by ARE (another wholly owned subsidiary of the Company) up until December 30, 2022, when AHRA was sold.
+As such, AHRA was not acquired by the Company pursuant to the Business Combination.
+Accordingly, AHRA has never been a part of AlTi.
+For UK regulatory purposes, up until June 30, 2023, AHRA was permitted to perform certain limited regulated activities as an "appointed representative" of its regulated principal firm, ARE (which is authorized and regulated by the UK Financial Conduct Authority).